Congressional District # 07

 IDEM, in conjunction with EPA, completed five-year reviews for the site in September 2000 and September 2005, and both reviews found that the site remedy remains protective of human health and the environment.
 The Second Five-Year Review Report, completed on September 20, 2005, documented that the remedial measures implemented at the site remained protective of human health and the environment.
 The site was found to be in compliance with all applicable requirements in Indiana Administrative Code (IAC) 329 10-13-4 and the Site's Solid Waste Permit No. FP 49-01.
 The 2005 Five-Year Review found that the selected remedial measures currently in place, including the slurry wall, leachate collection systems, and performance monitoring system, were functioning as anticipated.
 The remedy was found to be protective of human health and the environment in the short term due to effective implementation of permit requirements at the site.
 Implementation and compliance with the site permit No. FP 49-01 requirements were considered to be an effective monitoring tool to mitigate any unforeseen actions at the site during the life of the permit.
 A review of the permit requirements indicated that the site operators were in compliance with federal and state landfill regulations.
 The 2005 Five-Year Review Report noted that, in the long term, the landfill will be subject to closure and post-closure procedures and requirements.
 The 2005 report documented that to ensure the long-term protectiveness of the remedial measures currently in place and to meet the closoure and post-closure requirements, the owners were required to implement an environmental easement/restrictive covenant (ERC) on the site property under authority of Indiana Code Section 13-25-4-24.

 The remedy at the site was conducted under the authority of the State of Indiana, and the site has been deleted from the NPL and is operating under a RCRA permit monitored by the State.
-EPA has determined that additional five-year reviews for the site are not warranted at this time.
+Based on an evaluation of all of the above actions, EPA has determined that additional five-year reviews for the site are not warranted at this time.

 ContactsRemedial Project Manager, U.S. EPA